epartington/google-cloud-ai-runtime-tutorial/README.md

 ### Step 1.
 Create an OpenAI API Key

-Create an OpenAI API key if you do not have one.
+Create an OpenAI API key.
 This key is passed to `ai-vm` via custom metadata.

 1. Create an [OpenAI Account](https://platform.openai.com/signup/).